codewhisperer/ms-basket/README.md

-# MS shopping basket with shipping charge and jeans discount
+# angular.js shopping basket with shipping charge and product discount
 To start up run:

 ```